stenrap/usana-hrapp/README.md

 If you would like to build and deploy this app, follow these instructions:

-1. Create an "employee" table in your database.
+Begin by creating an "employee" table in your database.
 Here's the SQL I used to create mine (in MySQL) after creating a database named "usana":
 ```SQL
     CREATE TABLE `usana`.`employee` (
       `id` INT NOT NULL AUTO_INCREMENT,